Mdadm

 mdadm is a Linux utility used to manage and monitor software RAID devices.
 It is used in modern Linux distributions in place of older software RAID utilities such as raidtools2 or raidtools.

 mdadm is free software originally maintained by, and copyrighted to, Neil Brown of SUSE, and licensed under the terms of version 2 or later of the GNU General Public License.

 Name

-The name is derived from the md (multiple device) device nodes it administers or manages, and it replaced a previous utility mdctl.
+The name is derived from the md (multiple device) device nodes it administers or manages, and was previously known as mdctl.
 The original name was "Mirror Disk", but was changed as more functions were added.
 The name is now understood to be short for Multiple Disk and Device Management.

 Overview

 Linux software RAID configurations can include anything presented to the Linux kernel as a block device.
 This includes whole hard drives (for example, /dev/sda), and their partitions (for example, /dev/sda1).